balcony gardening essentials guide

 balcony weight capacity considerations

-Before you fill your balcony with containers, you need to understand your space’s weight capacity.
-Weight considerations are essential for preventing structural damage or dangerous accidents.
+Before you fill your balcony with containers, understand your space’s weight capacity.
+Weight considerations prevent structural damage and dangerous accidents.

-Lightweight grow bags offer a spectacular solution, costing around $5 for a 30-gallon size while dramatically reducing overall weight.
+Lightweight grow bags are a practical solution, around $5 for a 30-gallon size, dramatically reducing overall weight while maximizing planting capacity.

 Always verify your balcony’s load-bearing capacity before purchasing containers.
-Consult a professional if you’re uncertain about weight limits, as soil-filled containers accumulate substantial weight quickly.
+Consult a professional if you are uncertain; soil-filled containers accumulate substantial weight quickly.

 2. Use Potting Mix Instead of Garden Soil